Godzilla 1985: Plot

 Through the use of "ultrasonic images", Hayashida determines that Godzilla's brain is bird-like, only mutated.
 Hayashida realizes that Godzilla has a conditioned response to birds chirping and suggests they duplicate the sound electronically.
 Hayashida assists the Japanese emergency task force and plans to lure Godzilla into Mount Mihara's volcano by emitting bird sound frequencies.
 Mitamura authorizes both the JSDF plan and the plan to use the volcano against Godzilla.

 Journalist Steve Martin is brought into The Pentagon to assist against Godzilla.
 Godzilla is sighted in Tokyo Bay, which is immediately evacuated.
 Godzilla proceeds to attack Tokyo and the JSDF launch the Super-X. In the attack, Godzilla sinks a Soviet merchant ship which was in actuality an intelligence collection vessel.
 Before dying of his injuries, Kasirin launches the nuclear missile.

 The Pentagon prepares to assist the Japanese but Martin cautions that weapons will only confuse and antagonize Godzilla further.
 Hayashida uses the bird signaling device on Godzilla, which works initially, but before it can be tested further, Godzilla is attacked again by the JSDF.
 The Super-X arrives and defeats Godzilla with cadmium missiles.
 At that moment, the Soviet missile is detected by the Americans as it draws closer to Japan.
 When Washington warns that the blast will be 50 times that of the Hiroshima bombing, Mitamura permits the Americans to make an interception attempt.

 Hayashida and his signaling equipment are evacuated and sent to Mount Mihara.
 The Americans launch a counter-missile and successfully intercept the Soviet missile.
-However, the nuclear blast fallout reawakens Godzilla and it destroys the Super-X. Hayashida relaunches the signal and lures Godzilla into the mouth of Mount Mihara.
+However, the nuclear blast fallout reawakens Godzilla and he destroys the Super-X. Hayashida relaunches the signal and lures Godzilla into the mouth of Mount Mihara.
 Using explosive bombs to cause the mountain to erupt, Godzilla becomes imprisoned after falling into the volcano.